-In Dubai, health insurance is mandatory and companies must provide coverage to their employees once the work visa is issued.
-ISAHD (Insurance System for Advancing Healthcare in Dubai) is a Dubai Health Authority (DHA) initiative designed to provide high-quality healthcare to nationals, residents, and visitors in Dubai.
-This Pacific Prime UAE article is your comprehensive guide to mandatory health insurance in Dubai in 2021.
+In Dubai, health insurance is mandatory, and companies must provide coverage to their employees once their work visa is issued.
+Insurance System for Advancing Healthcare in Dubai (ISAHD) is a Dubai Health Authority (DHA) initiative designed to provide quality healthcare to residents and visitors.

 What is the Essential Benefits Plan?

 The Essential Benefits Plan (EBP) is the minimum level of health insurance coverage that Dubai residents must meet by law.
 Dubai residents who are eligible for the EBP have a monthly salary of less than AED 4,000.
 This also includes dependents who are not working at all.

 While those earning over the threshold are not eligible for the plan, their medical insurance will meet the same standards as a minimum.
 This scheme ensures that all lower-income employees, non-working residents, domestic helpers, and children have affordable access to high-quality healthcare.

 Do My Dependents Need the EBP?

 Whether your dependents need the EBP or not depends on certain specific situations.